shawnweisfeld/SqlAzureBakMaker/README.md

 ###Run this tool
 1. Download the source from this repo, compile it
 2. Execute the following command
-SqlAzureBakMaker.exe -SourceServer "" -SourceUser "" -SourcePassword "" -SourceDatabase "" -DestinationServer "." -DestinationUser "" -DestinationPassword "" -DestinationDatabase "" -StorageAccountName "" -StorageContainer "" -StorageFileBase "" -StorageKey "" -MdfFile ""
+SqlAzureBakMaker.exe -SourceServer "" -SourceUser "" -SourcePassword "" -SourceDatabase "" -DestinationServer "." -DestinationUser "" -DestinationPassword "" -DestinationDatabase "" -StorageAccountName "" -StorageContainer "" -StorageFileBase "" -StorageKey "" -PathToLocalMdf ""

   * -SourceServer: The full server name for the source SQL Azure DB (ex. something.database.windows.net,1433)
   * -SourceUser: The username for the source SQL Azure DB